-We recently made the long trek from Indiana to Estes Park, Colorado, with our five children.
-Packing us all up and not forgetting anything was like an extreme sport, but the thought of all the fast food and snacks that might hinder our tight budget was even more challenging.
+When we made the long trek from Indiana to Estes Park, Colorado, packing everything we needed for our family of 7 was like an extreme sport.
+Even still, the thought of all the fast food and snacks that might hinder our tight budget was even more challenging.

-I knew that we would not be able to be perfect (it is a vacation after all), but I wanted to do the best that I could to save money and to feed my family well.
-So I entered the Don’t-Go-Crazy-on-Vacation challenge armed with a notebook, a pen, grocery store fliers, and my computer.
+I knew that we would not be able to eat “perfectly on budget” (it is a vacation after all), but I wanted to do the best that I could to save money and feed my family well.

-Our 2nd son had his 10th birthday while we were on the road, so before we left I had him pick out where he wanted to eat.
-He picked his favorite restaurant, Fazoli’s, so I looked it up on-line and found one on our route.
+Our 2nd son had his 10th birthday while we were on the road, so before we left, I had him choose where he wanted to eat.
+He chose his favorite restaurant, Fazoli’s, so I looked it up online and found one on our route.
 I also checked out the menu and specials while I was there to help me estimate costs before we got there.

 That left us with just a few fast food meals, which worked out fine, and we had mostly happy campers.

 - Find a place with your own kitchen.